The Importance Of Email Design: Best Practices, Tips, and Tools

 • Add the View in browser/View online link at the top of an email.

-What’s great, you can do it using email marketing automation.
+The best thing is, you can do it using email marketing automation.
 You just have to prepare chains of automated emails in advance and set up the conditions in your ESP’s personal account.

 To personalize an email, email marketing platforms use substitutions — special email fields that get replaced by specific information about subscribers.
-The most popular option is to call a person by their name in a message title or body.
+The most popular option is to address a person by name in a message title or body.
 You can also mention the city, profession, position, role, and other variables in automated emails.

-This email from Fitbit consists entirely of personal information.
-Source: Really Good Emails
+For example, this email from Fitbit consists entirely of personal information:

 • Your messages have a separate mobile version adapted to popular screen sizes.
 Most block editors make emails responsive automatically.
 In the era of mobile-first web design, some companies even start designing their email campaigns with mobile versions first.